-If you have real estate agents as your target audience, it’s kind of a hit or miss as they hangout somewhere more dynamic.
+If you have real estate agents as your target audience, it’s a hit or miss as they hang out somewhere more dynamic.
 But of course, most of them attend different real estate chambers or real estate broker conferences so somehow, you have an idea where to find them.

 You would be able to figure out where your ideal prospects hang out by determining the following:

 - Communities or groups linking them

 Some of them have specific media, such as Forbes or Huffington Post.

 Knowing where they hang out is really going to help you focus and position your efforts in the right places and promote accordingly.

 6. Quadruple Down on One to Three Channels